"To avoid situations in which you might make mistakes may be the biggest mistake of all." ― Peter McWilliams, Author.

 The Danger Factor

 Of course, there is a possibility that things won't go as planned.
 Your business could fail.
 The person you like, could reject you.
 Yes, these things could happen.
 There would be no such thing as a risk if there were nothing to lose.

 The key is not to dwell on the negative possibilities, but the positive ones.
 The most difficult part about taking risks is knowing that something bad could happen.
 In fact, it is this danger factor that keeps people from ever stepping out and making the moves, that could lead them to success, happiness, and freedom.

 Preparing yourself for the negative, can ease the pain if things go wrong.
-Sometimes, there are ways to minimize the danger.
-Educating yourself about what you plan to do can help.
+There are ways to minimize danger.
+At times, planning action also helps.
 There is a fine line between preparing for a negative outcome and expecting one.
-If you plan well, sometimes you can avoid the danger.
-For example, starting a business can have minimal risk if you create a solid plan and do your research.
+For example, starting a business can have minimal risk if you create a solid plan and do the research.

 Learn the difference between good and bad risks.
 Calculate what you could lose, and make sure that you can do without whatever it is you may lose.
 Is it truly worth it?
 Consider others in your life who are important to you.
 Taking risks can be wonderful, but not at someone else's expense.

 Why should you take certain risks anyway?
 You will never know until you put yourself out there and try.
 Give yourself a fair chance.
 If you fail you fail, but if you succeed, you succeed!